jg-rp/json-p3/docs/docs/guides/jsonpath-extra.md

 - an overwhelming consensus emerges from the JSONPath community that differs from our choices.
   :::

 The following definitions build on [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535) ([license info](https://trustee.ietf.org/license-info)), while trying to stay true to its JSONPath model.
-These non-standard selectors are known to break the definitions of _location_ and _children_ defined in RFC 9535.
+These non-standard selectors are known to break the definition of _location_ and _children_ from in RFC 9535.

 ## Key selector